vishnugopal/replr/README.md

 replr ruby chronic
 ```

-You can also specify multiple libraries & specific versions of libraries to install:
+You can also specify multiple libraries & specific versions of stacks & libraries to install:

 ```
-replr ruby chronic:0.10.1 activesupport:5.1.0
+replr ruby:2.3.1 chronic:0.10.1 activesupport:5.1.0
 ```

 That's it!
 It's very simple.